cid-kageno-dev/Rule-based-chat-bot/README.md

 ---

-Deployment Notes
+🚀 Deployment Notes

-The Flask app reads the PORT environment variable
+Reads the PORT environment variable

-Compatible with platforms like Render, Railway, or Heroku
+Compatible with Render, Railway, and Heroku

 No database or external services required